spyroot/photongen/photon_dpdk23.11/README.md

 echo "VF mac $vf_mac_address, VF ifname $vf_local_name, VF pci addr $vf_target_device"
 ```

-To bind to a DPDK device, either bind to an existing binding or check for an existing binding.
+To bind to a DPDK device, either bind to an VF binding or check for an existing binding.
-Note that binding can occur either in the guest OS or inside a container, depending on the specific use
+Note that binding can occur either in the guest OS or inside a container, depending on
-case and the PMD (Poll Mode Driver) being utilized.
+the specific use case and the PMD (Poll Mode Driver) being utilized.

 ```bash
 modprobe $default_kmod && modprobe $default_kmod enable_sriov=1 && \